 Find a Wheaton-owned title you want in the library catalog.
 Click on the title, then click on the “Place Hold” button and follow the instructions.
 Library staff notify you when your title is available to be picked up from the holds shelf, located just inside the library’s main entrance.
 Request HELIN and interlibrary loan materials in the same way.

-If you are not on campus, include your mailing address in the request form.
-Library staff can mail items to US addresses.
+If you are not on campus, reply to the notification email with your mailing address.
+Library staff will send materials to you.
 You are responsible for mailing items back to the library when they are due.
-International students, contact firstname.lastname@example.org for assistance with physical materials.

-Research suggests that library books be quarantined for 3-5 days before staff handle and check them in, depending on the type of paper in the book.
-Since most circulating books use everyday paper, Wallace Library follows the 3 day quarantine.
+Research suggests that library books be quarantined before staff handle and check them in, depending on the type of paper in the book.
+Books from the regular collections are placed in quarantine for 72 hours before being checked in.

 Course Reserves (for students)